docksal/docksal/docs/advanced/file-sharing.md

 in the official Docker docs for a better understanding of how this works.

 Docksal uses the bind-mount approach as well.
 From the perspective of a container a local Linux path is mounted regardless of the host OS.
-That's because on macOS and Windows there's always a Linux VM and inside of the VM the host's (macOS/Win) filesystem is mounted.
+That's because on macOS and Windows there's always a Linux VM and inside of the VM, the host's (macOS/Win) filesystem is mounted.

 On macOS the host filesystem is mounted using NFS, on Windows - using SMB.